66 Worked Examples: Internal Flows

 and inserting the values gives

-\[ \Delta p = 0.5 \times 1.746 \times 9.95^2 \times 0.035 \left( \frac{40.0}{4.012.0)} \right) = 363.0~\mbox{lb ft$^{-2}$} \]
+\[ \Delta p = 0.5 \times 1.746 \times 9.95^2 \times 0.035 \left( \frac{40.0}{4,012.0)} \right) = 363.0~\mbox{lb ft$^{-2}$} \]

-and the corresponding pumping power required is
+The corresponding pumping power required is

 \[ P = Q \, \Delta p = (52.1/60) \times 363.0 = 0.57~\mbox{hp} \]